Connected TV Statistics: Key Trends, Audience Insights, and Advertising Opportunities

 Connected TV refers to any television set that can stream video via the internet, whether through a built-in smart TV interface, a plug-in device such as Roku or Amazon Fire TV, or a connected gaming console.
 Unlike traditional broadcast or cable, CTV enables advertisers to combine the impact of the big screen with the precision and measurability of digital channels.

-For marketers, connected TV statistics offer more than trivia—they reveal how audiences are shifting, which platforms dominate, and where ad dollars generate the highest return.
-From 234 million U.S. viewers in 2024 (Statista) to video completion rates regularly exceeding 95% for non-skippable ads (Google Ads Help), accurate, current data makes it possible to plan campaigns that reach the right viewers, in the right context, at the right time.
+For marketers, connected TV statistics offer more than trivia—they reveal how audiences are moving, which platforms dominate, and where ad dollars generate the highest return.
+From roughly 243.6 million U.S. viewers in 2026 to video completion rates regularly exceeding 95% for non-skippable ads, accurate, current data makes it possible to plan campaigns that reach the right viewers, in the right context, at the right time.

 In this article, we'll examine the most recent CTV stats available, explore audience behavior and platform preferences, and highlight advertising trends that matter for brands today.
 We'll also look at practical ways to use this data to refine targeting, improve campaign efficiency, and measure results.